Shameless season 4

 The fourth season of Shameless, an American comedy-drama television series based on the British series of the same name by Paul Abbott, premiered on January 12, 2014, at Sunday 9:00 p.m.
 EST on the Showtime television network.
-Executive producers are John Wells, Abbott and Andrew Stearn, with producer Michael Hissrich.
+Executive producers are John Wells, Paul Abbott and Andrew Stearn, with producer Michael Hissrich.
 The season concluded after 12 episodes on April 6, 2014.
 The show's season premiere brought in 1.69 million viewers, while the episode airing February 2, "Strangers on a Train", received 1.22 million total viewers, its lowest-rated episode of the season.
 The season finale scored 1.93 million viewers, becoming the show's highest-rated episode for the season.